Published November 15, 2012 | Updated March 28, 2022

-A much more troubling type of uncertainty is the one that settles over equipment buyers as they weigh their needs in the face of rising concerns about timing.
+A much more troubling type of uncertainty is the one that settles over equipment and technology buyers as they weigh their needs in the face of rising concerns about timing.
 Is now the right time to buy?
-The fact is that selling equipment during these times is a precarious endeavor.
-But if your business is selling equipment, uncertainty in the marketplace is something you not only need to be aware of but also tackle head on.
+The fact is that selling equipment and technology during these times is a precarious endeavor.
+But if your business is selling equipment and technology, uncertainty in the marketplace is something you not only need to be aware of but also tackle head on.

-In the equipment sales cycle, uncertainty creates a timing issue.
-Uncertain buyers tend to delay the decision to acquire equipment and software until they are certain that a “sound” buying decision can be made.
+In the equipment and technology sales cycle, uncertainty creates a timing issue.
+Uncertain buyers tend to delay the decision to acquire equipment, technology, and software until they are certain that a “sound” buying decision can be made.
 But this is a never-ending process because uncertainty can never be fully eliminated from the equation.

-Uncertain and reluctant buyers are continually asking themselves, “When is the best time to acquire new equipment and software?”
+Uncertain and reluctant buyers are continually asking themselves, “When is the best time to acquire new equipment, technology, and software?”
 It is the dealer’s role to answer that question.
 And the answer is simple: whenever the business needs it.
-Consistently focusing this message on customers and prospects is one of the best ways for an equipment dealer to smash through the barrier of uncertainty and to close more transactions successfully.
+Consistently focusing this message on customers and prospects is one of the best ways for an equipment and technology dealer to smash through the barrier of uncertainty and to close more transactions successfully.

 Buyers need to understand that all businesses face the same general economic, political, and regulatory uncertainties as everyone else.
 So from a competitive standpoint, these factors tend to cancel themselves out because everyone must deal with them.
 If a business leverages it properly, uncertainty can instead become a competitive advantage.
 By forging ahead with needed equipment, technology, and software investments instead of engaging in the kind of fear-induced groupthink that many companies are plagued with today, a business can gain a tremendous competitive edge.